Risk It All (song)

-"Risk It All" is a standalone single by English singer-songwriter Ella Henderson, choir the House Gospel Choir and producer Just Kiddin.
+"Risk It All" is a standalone single by English singer-songwriter Ella Henderson, the House Gospel Choir and producer Just Kiddin.
 It was released on 20 August 2021 through Major Tom's / Asylum Records and Warner Music Group.
 Described by critics as an uplifting euphoric dance and pop song, it features lyrics that speak of facing your fears in life and love, and giving a relationship a second chance.

 The song was promoted with live performances on BBC Radio 2's Breakfast Show with Zoe Ball and the homecoming ceremony for Team GB's Paralympics Team Homecoming.
 Upon its release, "Risk It All" debuted and peaked at 100 on the UK Singles Chart.

 Background and composition

 In 2015, a year after topping the UK Albums Chart with her debut album Chapter One, Ella Henderson began working on her second album.
 Despite completing album number two, Henderson suffered from severe anxiety which ultimately led to delays and her departure from Syco Music, for a new deal with Rudimental's label Major Tom's and Asylum Records.
 It was Rudimental that introduced Henderson to the London-based vocal group House Gospel Choir.
-The London-based vocal group gained prominence for performing with Kylie Minogue for her virtual concert Infinite Disco, in support of her fifteenth studio album Disco (2020), but have also recorded music with prominent producers Todd Terry, Alex Metric and Wookie.